 The peek at the aspect of the creation of the supernatural in the Helena Hawthorn series can be seen in Cherished (Spin-off novella).
 In that particular side story, you meet one of the real goddesses of the night, Nyx (Greek mythology).
 She gifts Perri and Hans abilities but at a cost.
 After all, what god would give something for free?

 In the Helena Hawthorn series, Nyx is also the goddess who gave magic to the humans in the Human Realm.
-The series does include the primordial deities that existed before the Titans such as Chaos, Nyx, Erebus, Aether, Pontus, Eros, Tartarus, Gaia, and Uranus.
+The series does include the primordial deities such as Chaos (male in this series), Nyx, Erebus, Eros, Tartarus, Gaia, Hemera, Chronos, Pontus and Ouranos.
 The only operational one is Nyx as she is the sole goddess who remains unbound.
 She hides in the night and manipulates events to try and bring back her family, so far with no success.

 True Gods: the primordial deities who have been cursed or forced into servitude by powerful magic users.
 Many of them had forgotten who they were because their mental state had to be broken to turn them into a perfect weapon used for protection or war.